cdfricke/VisualizingChaos/README.txt

 1080p (if possible on your machine), and then run the program.

 OPTIONAL TODO:
- - implement args to main() for automatically setting certain parameters, so we can call: diffeq_pendulum.exe w_ext 0.5 f_ext 0.9 theta0 -0.8
  - Add textbox class to python script so that large amounts of text can be rendered more easily.
- - Add text to simulation that displays the pendulum parameters
+ - Add text to simulation that displays the pendulum parameters (omega0, w_ext, f_ext, etc.)
- - Add descriptive name of pendulum behavior somewhere in the simulation, e.g. ("Chaotic Pendulum")
+ - Add in validation that compares the absolute error every n'th time step between the two data files generated from C++ RK4 and Python RK4